ltearno/my-own-cluster/README.md

 - `web assembly` byte code thanks to the [wasm3](https://github.com/wasm3/wasm3) interpreter,
 - `javascript` code thanks to the [duktape](https://github.com/svaarala/duktape) interpreter (there is no nodejs runtime).
+- `glsl` OpenGL shader language, by using OpenGL NVidia/AMD drivers loaded by EGL.

 Each function is executed in a jailed and sandboxed very light VM instance (requires KVM, not yet fully implemented, code in [experiments/kvm](experiments/kvm/)).